 If a decision has been taken to split, a therapist can also be helpful in helping to negotiate a graceful and kindly ending, one that honours the best sides of the relationship.

 Far from a self-indulgence, undergoing couple therapy is one of the most generous things we could ever do for ourselves and one another

 The first step to engage in therapy is to attend an initial session.
 Please purchase one initial session at your earliest convenience.

 The session can be attended either in-person or online.
 In-person sessions take place in our therapy space in London at 8 Northington Street, WC1N 2JQ.

 The initial session will last 50 minutes, and the fee is £100 (or EUR/USD equivalent).
 This will be an opportunity for you to have an in-depth conversation with a highly qualified psychotherapist.
 You may then choose to have weekly follow-on sessions.
 As soon as we receive booking confirmation, a therapist will get in touch to arrange a time to meet.
 All sessions are held in English.

-In rare occasions it may take 2 to 3 weeks for a client to attend an appointment for an initial session.
-Please note, due to the popularity of this service, there may be longer waiting times for ongoing therapy especially if you have limited availability or are looking for evening sessions.
+Please note, due to the popularity of this service, there may be long waiting times for ongoing therapy especially if you have limited availability or are looking for evening sessions.